great-expectations/great_expectations/docs/expectation_gallery/3-expectation-docstring-formatting.md

         result_format (str or None): \
             Which output mode to use: BOOLEAN_ONLY, BASIC, COMPLETE, or SUMMARY. \
             For more detail, see [result_format](https://docs.greatexpectations.io/docs/reference/expectations/result_format).
-        catch_exceptions (boolean or None): \
-            If True, then catch exceptions and include them as part of the result object. \
-            For more detail, see [catch_exceptions](https://docs.greatexpectations.io/docs/reference/expectations/standard_arguments/#catch_exceptions).
         meta (dict or None): \
             A JSON-serializable dictionary (nesting allowed) that will be included in the output without \
             modification.
 For more detail, see [meta](https://docs.greatexpectations.io/docs/reference/expectations/standard_arguments/#meta).